Phone sex: United Kingdom

 Phone sex lines appeared in the UK in the 1980s using premium-rate telephone numbers for adult services with sexual content, with many of the lines playing tape recordings.
 The phone sex market in the UK is closely linked to the pornographic magazine market, and advertising for such services often provides a vital element of a magazine's revenue.
 Up to a quarter of the page length of some magazines was devoted to such advertisements.
 The sexual themes covered by phone sex lines included kinky sexual practices that could not be shown graphically in magazines due to the country's obscenity laws.

 Advertising in newspapers, which had been common in the 1980s, was ended as a result of regulatory changes in 1994 which restricted advertisements to top-shelf adult magazines.
-At the same time rules were introduced requiring the user to proactively opt in by requesting a pin number.
+At the same time rules were introduced requiring the user to proactively opt in by requesting a PIN.
 This dramatically reduced the number of calls, and the proportion of the income generated by premium-rate telephone numbers which was associated with adult services fell from 18% in 1992 to 1% in 1996.
 During the 1990s many companies began to re-route their traffic abroad in an attempt to circumvent the regulations.
 The industry took to operating from 40 countries worldwide, commonly Guyana and the Caribbean.
 In 1995 the income generated in this way was $2 billion.
 The regulations also led to an increase in the use of live call-back services paid by credit cards, which did not fall under the regulator's jurisdiction because they did not use premium-rate numbers.

 By 2009 the proportion of the UK population that had used phone sex lines was 45%, according to a survey by Durex.
 Most phone sex workers were recruited through word of mouth or the internet as the companies were widely forbidden from advertising in mass media.
 According to a BBC-commissioned investigation, twice as many university students worked for phone sex lines in 2013 as did in 2011.
 The industry's regulatory body, Ofcom (formerly Phone-paid Services Authority, ICSTIS and PhonePayPlus) monitors and enforces specific community standards in terms of content and price for premium rate numbers.